0xdolan/wazuh-slack-integration/README.md

 /var/ossec/integrations/custom-slack /var/ossec/logs/alerts/alerts.json
 ```

-Or wait for a real SSH login alert to be sent to Slack.

 ## 🚀 Result

 You’ll begin receiving real-time Slack alerts for all critical, high, and medium-level events.
 Each alert is detailed, well-formatted, and clearly marked by severity, helping you respond faster and more effectively.